ray1618/icloudDownloadRenamer/README.md

-# iCloud download image name prefixer
+# iCloud downloaded image name prefixer

 As I downloaded my icloud images to my local storage.
 I found out al the names make no sense.
 It's hard to sort them by date without some kind of photo library as all the images are named img_XXXX.jpg